Rasweb/Nodejs-TODO/README.md

 # Nodejs-TODO

-Open terminal i the folder and type: npm i

-To run the project type: nodemon and open the localhost in the terminal.

 A TODO list created using:
 Nodejs, Express, Template engines, and Forms.

+Open terminal i the folder and type: npm i

+To run the project type:
+nodemon

+To open the project in the web browser; either click the link in the terminal or type http://localhost:8000 in the url.

+NodeJs is required to use this project.
+To install that use this link: https://nodejs.org/en/